JonathanTippy/birtdaybot/README.md

 https://discord.com/api/oauth2/authorize?client_id=<bot id>&permissions=57189942414928&scope=bot
 you will need to make a "BIRTDAY" (that is not a typo, thats just what it is.) role, and a birtday-bot channel.
-Also a birtday-bot-data channel which should be only visible to birtdaybot (though it doesnt have to be)
+Also a birtday-bot-data channel which should be only visible to birtdaybot (though it doesnt have to be) now just make sure you have your token on all your machines and set the bash file to run on startup.

 commands: